 Microservices can enable ecommerce businesses to adapt quickly and stay on the cutting edge of market demands.
 Read on to learn more about microservices, what they are, how they’re different from monolith models, how they’re related to headless commerce and more.

-Microservices, or microservices architecture, is a method of developing software systems in which different single-function applications are coupled together.
-Think of them like LEGO bricks stacking together to build a complete system.
+Microservices, or microservices architecture, is a method of developing software systems in which different single-function applications are coupled together; think of them like LEGO bricks stacking together to build a complete system.

 To illustrate why microservices are taking the reins after decades of dependency on monoliths, let’s go way back to the beginning of human history.
 Long before there was ecommerce or software or even money, there was simply mankind trying to get by on some good old-fashioned hunting and gathering.

-Hunter-gather bands were self-sufficient, self-contained systems.
+Hunter-gatherer bands were self-sufficient, self-contained systems.
 Everyone knew everything and could decently do most tasks required for survival.

 Even after the Agricultural Revolution, humans lived in small, intimate communities where they could still manage to get by with economies of barter and reciprocity.
 Then, life got a lot more complicated.